SkillsFundingAgency/das-platform-building-blocks/README.md

 ## Usage

-1. Set the root 'Raw' path of the Azure Resource templates as a variable as follows:
+1. Set the root 'Raw' path of the Azure Resource templates as a top-level variable as follows:

 ```json
 "variables": {